Saros: How to Track Story Progression, Acts, and Epilogue

 Common progression mistakes to avoid

 • Waiting for a chapter-select screen that never comes.
-In Saros, your real progress markers are acts, bosses, hub changes, and credits.
+Your real markers are acts, bosses, hub changes, and credits.

 • Stopping at the first credits.
-This is the biggest trap.
-Current guide coverage is very clear that the Epilogue follows.
+The Epilogue follows — this is the biggest trap.

 • Ignoring the hub after major milestones.
-If you are lost, return there mentally and structurally.
-That is where progression usually becomes readable.
+The Passage is where progression becomes readable.

 • Treating the Epilogue like optional fluff.
-Everything currently available suggests it is where the fuller ending content lives.
+It holds the true-ending content.

 F